TianxiaoNYU/simspace/README.md

 Developed by Tianxiao Zhao at NYU Grossman School of Medicine.
 Should you have any questions, please contact Tianxiao Zhao at Tianxiao.Zhao@nyulangone.org

 ## 🔗 References
-If you use SimSpace in your work, please cite:
+If you use SimSpace in your work, please cite the work on BioRxiv: